What is pyoderma gangrenosum?

 - Miscellaneous less common associations.

-However, about 50% of those affected by pyoderma gangrenosum have none of the associated risk factors.
+About 50% of those affected by pyoderma gangrenosum have none of the associated risk factors.

 What causes pyoderma gangrenosum?

 Pyoderma gangrenosum is an autoinflammatory disease (excessive response to an internal antigen) due to some form of neutrophil dysfunction.
+T lymphocytes and cytokines are involved.
+There may be a genetic predisoposition.

 Clinical features of pyoderma gangrenosum